Ajaxsoap/meteor-sample-csv-importer/README.md

 <p>Feel free to clone this repo for your own use.</p>

-<p><strong>Bug</strong>: Not working on Firefox 38 running on Ubuntu 14.04 and Windows 7 but working as expected on Chromium Ubuntu 14.04 and Windows 7.
+<p><strong>Bug</strong>: Nothing happens if you click the "choose file" button on Firefox 38 running on Ubuntu 14.04 and Windows 7 but working as expected on Chromium Ubuntu 14.04 and Windows 7.
 Not sure on OS X.</p>

 <p>If you happen to encounter the bug, please post it on issues, so that others can contribute and hopefully someone will fixed it.</p>